 - India Gate

 - Qutb Minar

 - Lotus Temple

 Spending longer in India?
 Make sure to check out my itinerary for one month in India for my insight and inspiration.
 If you don’t have a lot of time after this Delhi sightseeing itinerary, on the other hand, head down to the relaxing states of Goa or Kerala.

-Hire a Taxi for Your Day in Delhi
+What to See During Your Day in Delhi

 Built as a home for the Mughal Emperors and later, for the British occupiers that overthrew them, Delhi’s Red Fort surrounds a massive complex of architecture that combines 17th-century Indian architecture with Persian and Muslim influences.
 Your driver will probably schedule you to visit the Red Fort first, as mid-to-late-day smog can obscure the grandeur and trademark rusty color of this top entrant among Delhi attractions.

 India’s answer to the Washington Monument or Tian’anmen Square, this grand archway was erected in 1947 to commemorate the new country’s independence from Britain.
 Constructed so as to provide a view of the (extremely distant) Indian parliament in the background, Delhi’s gate is the anchor of what is perhaps the grandest national capital complex I’ve seen thus far, and one of my favorite tourist spots in Delhi.